Safety Performance Portal - December 2014

 Figure 10: Details

-- The NEB observed that ground disturbance (or excavation) activities are consistently the most prevalent type of UA.
+- The data from 2014 shows that ground disturbances continue to be the most prevalent type of UA.

 Figure 11: Details